alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-woman-removing-body-hair.md

 lang: en
 date: 2020/08/8
 note: true
-excerpt: "The evidence is that permissibility is the basic ruling.
+summary: "The evidence is that permissibility is the basic ruling.
 Besides, a woman has to beautify herself for her husband and there is no other evidence against this except the Prophet's prohibition of Nams."
 muftis:
   chairman:
     - name: Shaykh Ibn Baz